SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles

 We followed each paper's guideline on setting the hyperparameters and used the suggested values when possible.
 We increased the point cloud range and the voxel size to account for the longer distances between the ASV and obstacles.
-Each method was trained for 200 epochs with early stopping once the model stops improving.
+We trained each method for 200 epochs with early stopping once the model stopped improving.

 For consistent comparisons across LiDAR-only and fusion methods, we evaluated and reported performance for objects within both the camera and LiDAR FoV, consistent with KITTI benchmarks~\cite{KITTI-raw-2013}.
 Note that our ground truth labeling provides a \SI{360}{\degree} FoV from the LiDAR used on our platforms.
-Performance was compared based on Average Precision (AP) at IoU thresholds of $0.7$ and $0.5$, evaluated for both BEV and 3D detection.
-We focused on the \textbf{ship} class for performance comparison due to the sparsity and challenges posed by features associated with small objects in the \textbf{buoy} and \textbf{other} classes, which are typically represented by only $1–2$ LiDAR points, as shown in \fig{fig:pixel-area-point-count}(bottom).
+We compared performance based on Average Precision (AP) at IoU thresholds of $0.7$ and $0.5$, evaluated for both BEV and 3D detection.
+We focused on the \textbf{ship} class for performance comparison due to the sparsity and challenges posed by features associated with small objects in the \textbf{buoy} and \textbf{other} classes, which LiDAR typically returns as $1–2$ points, as shown in \fig{fig:pixel-area-point-count}(bottom).